seanhuber/bootstrap-tab-modal/README.md

 // show() displays the tabbed modal.
 It often makes sense to put this in a click handler.
 $('#tab_modal_anchor').tabModal('show');

+// markForReload(tab_id) - Marks a tab to be reloaded.
+This means the next time the tab is selected, it will load
+//                         content even if the tab has been previously loaded.
+$('#tab_modal_anchor').tabModal('markForReload', 'fourth');
 </script>
 ```